rien333/numbersense-vae/thesis/README.md

 <!-- Probably skip, but the arxiv paper and stoianov2012 can be reharsed -->
 <!-- Investigate the goodfellow2016deep reference as to why it is somewhat computationally expensive -->
-As previously described ([**???**]{.citeproc-not-found data-reference-id="Stoianov2012"}) applied artificial neural netwoks to visual numerosity estimation, although without using natural images.
+As previously described Stoianov and Zorzi (2012) applied artificial neural netwoks to visual numerosity estimation, although without using natural images.
 They discoverd that some resultant neural populations concerned with numerosity estimation shared multiple properties with biological populations participating in similair tasks, most prominently an encoding scheme that was invariant to the cumaltative surface area of the objects present in the provided images.
 Present research hopes to discover a similair kind of invarience to surface area.
 Likewise, we will employ the same scale invarience test, although a succesfull